-Rafter Beekeeping in NW Cambodia: An introduction. ©Dani Jump
+Rafter Beekeeping in NW Cambodia

-A visit to Cambodia would certainly not be complete without a temple tour; and yet, not 40 km from Angkor Wat, in a quiet community, away from the cars and the queues, the tarpaulins and the scaffolding, one can find equally impressive works of artistic genius, designed by master-artisans in their own right—artisans that use home-made wax to create thousands of perfect hexagons in which to place eggs, pollen, and nectar.
+A visit to Cambodia would certainly not be complete without a temple tour; and yet, not 40 km from Angkor Wat, in a quiet community, away from the cars and the queues, the tarps and the scaffolding, one can find equally impressive works of artistic genius, designed by master-artisans in their own right—artisans that use home-made wax to create thousands of perfect hexagons in which to place eggs, pollen, and nectar.

 One can, from close quarters, stand back in awe and observe and admire the effortless agility with which they execute their traditional dances.

-Giant Honeybees generally establish their single-comb colony high up in tall trees—colonies which are accessible only to adept honey-hunters, who risk life and limb in their quest to plunder the liquid gold collected, processed and stored by these winged wonders.
+Giant Honeybees generally establish their single-comb colony high up in tall trees—colonies accessible only to adept honey-hunters, who risk life and limb in their quest to plunder the liquid gold collected, processed and stored by these winged wonders.

-What is unique here is a tradition of exploiting these creatures, that apparently evolved independently from a similar practice on the Mekong Delta of neighbouring Vietnam—a practice commonly referred to in bee parlance as ‘Rafter Beekeeping’, where honey-hunters place tree-poles—rafters—mimicking large tree branches, at a slight angle and low to the ground, to encourage migrating Giant Honeybees to settle on them.
+Interestingly enough, this tradition of exploiting bees apparently evolved independently from a similar practice on the Mekong Delta of neighbouring Vietnam—a practice referred to in bee parlance as Rafter Beekeeping, where honey-hunters place tree-poles—rafters—mimicking large tree branches, at a slight angle and low to the ground, to encourage migrating Giant Honeybees to settle on them.